getsentry/sentry-docs/src/collections/_documentation/workflow/notifications.md

 ---
 title: Notifications
-sidebar_order: 8
+sidebar_order: 1
 ---

-Notifications in Sentry can be routed to many supported [_integrations_]({%- link _documentation/integrations/index.md-%}), but by default are aimed at Email.
-Additionally notifications are categorized into two categories:
+Notifications in Sentry can be routed to many supported [_integrations_]({%- link _documentation/workflow/integrations/index.md-%}), but by default are aimed at email.
+Additionally, notifications fall into two categories:

 Alerts